MyCryptoHQ/knowledge-base-content/general-knowledge/ethereum-blockchain/a-glossary-of-common-terms-in-the-ethereum-crypto-space.md

 ### Key Derivation

-* Key derivation functions derive bytes suitable for cryptographic operations from passwords or other data sources using a pseudo-random function (PRF).
+* Key derivation functions (KDFs) derive bytes suitable for cryptographic operations from passwords or other data sources using a pseudo-random function (PRF).
 Different KDFs are suitable for different tasks such as:

 #### Cryptographic key derivation